DC Discharge Gridded Ion Thruster

 GIT Experimental Setup

-Special thanks to MiNDS lab technician Brian Fair for supporting our use of
+Special thanks to MiNDS lab technician Brian Fair for supporting our use of the vacuum chamber.

 2. Results